USNS Clemson

-The SS Lindenwood Victory was a Victory-class cargo ship built during World War II.
-The Lindenwood Victory was a type VC2-S-AP2 victory ship built by Permanente Metals Corporation, Yard 2, of Richmond, California.
+SS Lindenwood Victory was a Victory-class cargo ship built during World War II.
+Lindenwood Victory was a type VC2-S-AP2 victory ship built by Permanente Metals Corporation, Yard 2, of Richmond, California.
 The Maritime Administration cargo ship was the 766th ship built.
 Her keel was laid on May 12, 1945.
-SS Lindenwood Victory was an armed cargo ship She was built in just 70 days, under the Emergency Shipbuilding program for World War II.
-SS Lindenwood Victory was an armed cargo ship, named for Lindenwood University in St. Charles, Missouri, one of 150 educational institutions that had Victory ships named after them.
+Lindenwood Victory was an armed cargo ship She was built in just 70 days, under the Emergency Shipbuilding program for World War II.
+Lindenwood Victory was an armed cargo ship, named for Lindenwood University in St. Charles, Missouri, one of 150 educational institutions that had Victory ships named after them.
 The 10,600-ton ship was constructed for the Maritime Commission.

-Victory ships were designed to replace the earlier Liberty Ships.
-Liberty ships were designed to be used just for WW2.
+Victory ships were designed to replace the earlier Liberty ships.
+Liberty ships were designed to be used just for World War II.
 Victory ships were designed to last longer and serve the US Navy after the war.
 The Victory ship differed from a Liberty ship in that they were: faster, longer and wider, taller, a thinner stack set farther toward the superstructure and had a long raised forecastle.